esper-io/console_docs/docs/dashboard/README.md

 The first time you log in to the Esper Console, a default screen will be displayed indicating you do not have any devices enrolled.
-From this screen, you will be encouraged to provision a device or simulate a device.
+From this screen, you will be encouraged to onboard a device or simulate a device.

 ![Dashboard empty state](./images/2-emptydash.png)